Connect

 In Ontario, buses, streetcars, and subways all provide residents with quick transport from place to place.
 Regarding bus service, the Greater Toronto area uses GO Transit, which Metrolinx operates.
 Riders can buy single-ride tickets and day passes during the week, and weekend passes are offered.

-Each city in Alberta has its transit system setup as well.
-Calgary Transit provides Calgary's public transportation options with various bus services, including light metro, bus rapid transit, and urban tramway service.
+Calgary Transit provides Calgary's public transportation options with various bus, train, and tram options.
 Riders must buy a ticket, day pass, or monthly pass to get a ride to their target destination.

 There's no doubt about it: Ontario and Alberta have tons of amazing things to do.
 A wide array of invigorating outdoor activities awaits year-round, plus the sports scene is fantastic.
 Even the nightlife leaves little to be desired, especially during the height of the tourist season.
 So, check out all the fun attractions and other things to decide between Ontario and Alberta.